Origin of the Albanians: Paleo-Balkan linguistic theories

-The general consensus is that Albanians originate from one or possibly a mixture of Paleo-Balkan peoples but which specific peoples is a matter of continuing debate.
+The general consensus is that Albanians originate from one or possibly a mixture of Paleo-Balkan peoples but which specific peoples besides Illyrians is a matter of continuing debate.

-Messapic is the only sufficiently attested language via which commonly accepted Illyrian-Albanian connections have been produced.
+Messapic is the only sufficiently attested ancient language via which commonly accepted Illyrian–Albanian connections have been produced.
+Paul Kretschmer had grouped Albanian into an Illyrian group together with Messapic.
 It is unclear whether Messapic was an Illyrian dialect or if it diverged enough to be a separate language, although in general it is treated as a distinct language.
 Dardanian in the context of a distinct language has gained prominence in the possible genealogy of the Albanian language in recent decades.
-In the genealogy of Thracian, V. Georgiev who proposed "Daco-Mysian" as the ancestral language of Albanian, considered it to be a separate language from Thracian.
-From a "genealogical standpoint", Messapic is the closest at least partially attested language to Albanian.
-Hyllested & Joseph (2022) label this Albanian-Messapic branch as Illyric and in agreement with recent bibliography identify Greco-Phrygian as the IE branch closest to the Albanian-Messapic one.
-These two branches form an areal grouping - which is often called "Balkan IE" - with Armenian.